Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Evaluating Translation on VMWE Datasets

-\textbf{Non-VMWE Sentences.} To accurately evaluate the impact of VMWEs on translation quality, we construct a comparison dataset by collecting sentences without any verbal multiword expressions.
-We filtered the BNC dataset using rule-based heuristics.
+\textbf{Non-VMWE Sentences.} To accurately assess the impact of VMWEs on translation quality, we constructed a comparison dataset consisting of sentences without verbal multiword expressions.
+We obtained these non-VMWE sentences by applying rule-based heuristics to filter the BNC.
 Verbal idioms are excluded using idiom dictionaries from the EPIE and MAGPIE corpora.
 Verb-particle constructions are filtered using the spaCy dependency parser~\citep{spacy2020} where a particle has a \textit{prt} relation to a verb.
 Light verb constructions are detected using the light verb lists provided by \citet{Tu2012SortingOT} and \citet{Huddleston_Huddleston_Pullum_2002}.
-Finally we randomly sampled 2,000 sentences as our Non-VMWE dataset.
-Since both the VMWE and Non-VMWE sentences are sampled from the same corpus, this setup enables a fair and controlled comparison.
+Finally we randomly sampled 2,000 sentences as our non-VMWE dataset from the filtered result.